mariakna/mariakna.github.io/research.md

 #### Under review

 * Crawford, M., Raheel, N., **Korochkina, M.**, & Rastle, K. (2023).
-Global literacy goals constrained by inadequate foundational decoding skills for pupils in low-and-middle-income countries.
+Global literacy goals constrained by inadequate foundational decoding skills for pupils in low-and-middle-income countries.[[pre-print]](https://psyarxiv.com/2qxm9/)

 * Lombard, A., Ulicheva, A., **Korochkina, M.**, & Rastle, K. (2023).
 The regularity of polysemy patterns in the mind: Computational and experimental data.